Kolsha/grokking_sdi/consistent_hashing.md

       - therefore, a (physical) node is responsible for many subranges (or tokens).
       - Vnodes assigned to the same _physical_ node are **non-contiguous**.
   -  **heteregeneous**: some servers might hold more Vnodes than others.
+  -  **Advantages of Vnodes:**
+      - by dividing hash ranges into smaller ranges(i.e. Vnode), Vnode helps spread the load more evenly across physical nodes.
+      - speed up the rebalancing process after adding a new node.
+When a new node is added, it receives many Vnodes from existing nodes to maintain a balanced cluster.
+      - maintain a heterogeneous machines: assign a high number of Vnodes to **a powerful server**, and a low number of Vnodes to a **less powerful server**.
+      - by dividing hash ranges into smaller ranges(i.e. Vnode), it decreases the **possibility** of hotspots.

 **3. How to use Consistent Hashing for Data Replication ?**